Mount Wilson Observatory

 The Hooker Telescope at Mount Wilson.

-Mount Wilson Observatory is an observatory at an altitude of 1,740 meters on Mount Wilson in the San Gabriel Mountains near Pasadena, California, about 30 kilometers northwest of Los Angeles.
-It was founded in 1904 by George Hale and is owned by the Carnegie Institution of Washington, D.C.
+Mount Wilson Observatory is an observatory at an altitude of 1,740 m on Mount Wilson in the San Gabriel Mountains near Pasadena, California, about 30 km northwest of Los Angeles.
+It was founded in 1904 by George Hale and is owned by the Carnegie Institution of Washington, DC.

-The main nighttime telescopes of the Mount Wilson Observatory are a 60-inch (1.5-meter) reflector, built in 1908, and the famous 100-inch (2.5-meter) Hooker Telescope, built in 1917.
-Two solar observatories, the 60-foot tower telescope (operated by University of Southern California) and the 150-foot tower telescope (operated by the University of California at Los Angeles), maintain long-term exploration of the magnetic activity behavior of the Sun.
+The main nighttime telescopes of the Mount Wilson Observatory are a 60-in (1.5-m) reflector, built in 1908, and the famous 100-in (2.5-m) Hooker Telescope, built in 1917.
+Two solar observatories, the 60-ft tower telescope (operated by University of Southern California) and the 150-ft tower telescope (operated by the University of California at Los Angeles), maintain long-term exploration of the magnetic activity behavior of the Sun.
 There are also two interferometers on the site: the Infrared Spatial Interferometer (ISI, operated by the University of California at Berkeley) and the NRL Optical Interferometer.